Luligu/matterbridge-shelly/README.md

 ### enableConfigDiscover

 Should be enabled only if the mdns is not working in your network.
 It adds the devices defined in deviceIp.

+### enableBleDiscover

+Should be enabled to discovery for shelly BLU devices (it will register the BLU devices paired in each ble gateway).

 ### debug